-This research at the CNF has consisted of using microfabrication techniques to make a microfluidic device.
-Using the CAD software L-Edit, we make patterns to transfer to a mask using the Heidelberg mask writer.
+This work in the CNF has consisted of using microfabrication techniques to make a microfluidic device.
+Using the cad software L-Edit, we make patterns to transfer to a mask using the Heidelberg mask writer.
 In the past year, we have made two types of masks: one for positive photoresist and the other for negative photoresist.
-The first set of microfluidic devices we made used the negative photoresist (SU-8) to make a mold.

-The process of making a mold with photoresist (photolithography) consist of the steps; 1) Pour and spin photoresist onto a wafer (using CNF spinner), 2) Bake photoresist (using CNF hot plates), 3) Wait time, 4) Expose photoresist (using ABM contact aligner), 5) Second wait time, 6) Development photoresist.
+The first set of microfluidic devices made used the negative photoresist (SU-8) to make a mold.
+The process of making a mold with photoresist (photolithography) consist of the steps: 1) pour and spin photoresist onto a wafer (using CNF spinner), 2) bake photoresist (using CNF hot plates), 3) wait time, 4) expose photoresist (using ABM contact aligner), 5) second wait time, and 6) development of photoresist.
 At the end of the process, we have a mold out of SU-8 on top of a wafer.

-In the Kirby research group's lab, we made microfluidic devices by pouring PDMS on top of the mold, and then baking and attaching the molded PDMS to a glass slide through plasma cleaning.
-Unfortunately, for our application, we need the PDMS to be very hydrophobic and PDMS was not hydrophobic enough for these experiments.
+In our research group's lab, we made microfluidic devices by pouring PDMS on top of the mold and baking then attaching the molded PDMS to a glass slide through plasma cleaning.

+Unfortunately for this application, we need the PDMS to be very hydrophobic and PDMS was not hydrophobic enough for our experiments.
 Therefore, we switched to making devices out of a polypropylene - a much more hydrophobic material.

-To make the molded polypropylene pieces, we use hot embossing, which is done on the CNF hot press.
+To make molded polypropylene pieces we used hot embossing, which is done on the CNF hot press.
 Because of the large pressure applied during embossing, we needed a stronger mold than SU-8, so we switched to making molds out of silicon.

-To make a mold out of silicon, a positive photoresist is spun instead of negative and after the photolithography process, the wafer is etched on the deep reactive ion etcher in the CNF.
-The mold is used in the CNF hot press to hot emboss the pattern onto polypropylene, which is then bonded using the hot press.
-We also used the CorSolutions microfluidic probe station for a time as a connection method for the tubes to the device.
-However, we determined that epoxy was a better method for the connecting tubes to the microfluidic device due to the pressure exerted by the CorSolution arm causing particles to clog.
+To make a mold out of silicon, a positive photoresist is spun instead of negative and after the photolithography process, the wafer is etched on the Deep Reactive Ion etcher in the CNF.
+The mold is used in the CNF Hot Press to hot emboss the pattern onto polypropylene.
+Another piece of polypropylene is pressed to a thinner thickness using the using the hot press.
+Finally, the device is bonded together using the hot press.

-Figure 1: Developed positive resist pattern on wafer.

-Figure 2: Embossed channels in polypropylene.
+We also used the CorSolutions as a connection method for tubes to the device, which allows us to flow oil and particles into the device.

+Figure 1: Oil-water contact line in polypropylene device.

-Figure 3: Device on CorSolutions microfluidic probe station.
+Figure 2: Device on CorSolution station.